These Terms and Conditions apply for:

 Payment for supply of stock images for any other project should be made as soon as the client has finalised which images (and hence how many) are going to be used, though once again it may also be possible to agree for payment to be delayed until publication.

-Nigel Hicks Photography will issue invoices for all fees due (plus VAT for clients in the UK), and these should be settled within 30 days either by cheque or by direct transfer into the Nigel Hicks Photography bank account (in the UK known as BACS payment).
+Nigel Hicks Photography will issue invoices for all fees due, and these should be settled within 30 days by direct transfer into the Nigel Hicks Photography bank account (in the UK known as BACS payment).
 Fees will normally be quoted in Pounds Sterling, but other currencies can be used by mutual agreement.

 Following conclusion of each project we would be grateful if pdf files and any sample hard copies of published materials containing text and/or images supplied by Nigel Hicks Photography could be sent to us.
 This is purely for our own reference and portfolio uses.